2021 The RSS feed for 2021.

 • Dear @AppleInsider STOP THIS!

 I don’t know who got the idea at AppleInsider of putting video auto-play right in the middle of every articles, but this doesn’t enable a great reading experience.
 Even worst, scrolling the page to the bottom while reading will put the video in the bottom right corner on top of the content.
 It makes me wonder if I should stop reading their content altogether.
 Ads are bad but this is even worst.
-Continue reading →
+It’s not a good reading experience at all.
+Please, reconsider.
+Thanks.
+A long time reader.

 • The iterative Apple that delivers